inclusive-design/wecount.inclusivedesign.ca/src/collections/views/journeys-through-the-digital-innovation-appendix-of-the-master-innovation-and-development-plan.md

 ---
-title: "Journeys through the Digital Innovation Appendix of the Master Innovation and Development Plan"
+title: Journeys through the Digital Innovation Appendix of the Master Innovation and Development Plan
+author: Vera Roberts
 date: 2020-05-07T15:31:42
-author: Vera Roberts
 picture: /uploads/ricardo-gomez-angel-9AdeEdYB2yk-unsplash-scaled.jpg
-altTag: |-
-  Abstract Image
+altTag: Abstract Image
-excerpt: |-
-  We Count worked with stakeholders to envision how the proposed technologies for the proposed Quayside “Smart City” project in Toronto could impact individuals with disabilities and their networks.…
+excerpt: We Count worked with stakeholders to envision how the proposed technologies for the proposed Quayside “Smart City” project in Toronto could impact individuals with disabilities and their networks.
 tags:
   - Digital Innovation Appendix
   - Master Innovation and Development Plan